 - Legal concessions to make institutions safer and transparent;

-- Specialized accommodations for sexual assault survivors to protect their educational rights; and
+- Specialized accommodations for survivors to protect their educational rights; and

-- Establishment of new legal precedent and a team of top-flight, passionate trial lawyers to aid school violence victims nationwide.
+- Establishment of new legal precedent in many states and a team of top-flight, passionate trial lawyers to aid school violence victims nationwide.

 Mr. Fierberg is the founding member and chair of the national litigation group, Schools: Violence, Misconduct, and Safety, which operates within and under the authority of the American Association for Justice.
 Mr. Fierberg is past President of the National Advisory Board of the National Crime Victim Bar Association.
 Mr. Fierberg was lead counsel for twenty families whose loved ones died or suffered catastrophic injuries as a result of the April 2007 massacre at Virginia Tech University, which resulted in a historic settlement with the Commonwealth of Virginia valued at more than $11 Million.
 He continues to serve as counsel for the VTV Family Outreach Foundation established by the settlement.